-Tasty delights await at Lynchburg’s locally owned bakeries.
+Tasty delights await at Locally owned Lynchburg bakeries.

 An old adage says the best way to someone’s heart is through their stomach, and anyone who’s dined in Lynchburg will agree.
 Mom-and-pop shops and artisan bakers honor rich Southern traditions with fresh creativity, global influence and an entrepreneurial spirit.
 Satisfy your sweet tooth at one of these top Lynchburg bakeries — or go ahead and try them all!

 Nicole Davidson moved from Nashville back home to Lynchburg to start a bakery with her sister, Chelsea Doebler.
 In just a short time, they’ve grown from a food truck business to their very own cafe on Main Street.
 “We bake small, and we bake fresh,” says Davidson.
 Batter Bar specializes in Japanese street-style crepes with savory and sweet fillings, scratch-made pop tarts, and freshly baked croissants.

 “Our mother is Chinese, and we just fell in love with Asian culture,” says Davidson.
 “We’re big foodies and tried Harajuku-style crepes in other cities and knew the people in Lynchburg would love them.”

 The portable dessert can be rolled up in a cone and enjoyed anywhere.
 Choose from creative combinations like the Banana Crunch with cookie butter, banana, caramel and pretzel crunch or the Maple Bacon Apples with brown sugar pepper bacon, cheddar, cinnamon apples and maple syrup.
 Gluten-free options are available.